Causes of Reading and Spelling Problems and The Solutions!

 • First three years of formal schooling– During this time, the brain is rapidly firing, wiring, and interconnecting its literacy centers, especially on the left side of the brain–the area responsible for language, including speech sounds, letter symbols, reading, and writing.

-illustration of brain showing the wiring of dyslexia in the brainBrain Wiring in Children with Language Processing Differences
+Brain Wiring in Children with Language Processing Differences

 Neuroscience Finds Two Main Reading and Writing Disorder Patterns

-Effective Treatment and Support
+Effective Treatment and Support for Reading, Spelling, and Writing Difficulties

-* Note: approximately 5% of the population experiences delays with reading caused by significant development delays caused by more global intellectual functioning delays, not dyslexia or language-based learning disabilities.
+* Note: approximately 5% of the population experiences delays with reading caused by significant development delays, caused by more global intellectual functioning delays, not dyslexia or language-based learning disabilities.

 Improve Your Child’s Reading